Skip to main content

 Hostname and IP Address Requirements

 Hostnames and IP addresses of cluster nodes should not change.
 IP addresses must be consistent across reboots, either via static allocation, or persistent allocation with a DHCP server.
+A DNS server must be configured and accessible from cluster nodes for hostname resolution.

 Procure the Installation Image